minhducsun2002/tt18-content/Z.md

 ```
 Vị trí: " 0  1  2  3  4  5  6  7  8  9  10 11"

- Str:   " a  a  b  c  a  a  b  x  a  a  a  z"
+ str:   " a  a  b  c  a  a  b  x  a  a  a  z"

   Z:    " X  1  0  0  3  1  0  0  2  2  1  0"